SecretDecks/Contentwriting/Know-Thyself.md

 *"The writings of Carlos Castaneda and his imitators have resulted in a fad of 'shamanic awareness' which, although muddled, has turned the shaman from a peripheral figure [...] into the media role model for full membership in neo-Archaic society."* - T. McKenna [*Food of the Gods (p.12)*](http://sociology.morrisville.edu/readings/SOCI270/FoodOfTheGods-McKenna-p8-14.pdf)

-Nonetheless, the shaman community is growing and more able minnds are joining the cause.
+Nonetheless, the shamanic community is growing and more able minds are joining the cause.

 *"Psychedelic shamans now constitute a worldwide and growing subculture of hyperdimensional explorers, many of whom are scientifically sophisticated."* - T. McKenna [*Food of the Gods (p.9)*](http://sociology.morrisville.edu/readings/SOCI270/FoodOfTheGods-McKenna-p8-14.pdf)

 ## Pracitcal Magic

-In his 1980 book, [Man Know Thyself](https://www.lightparty.com/Spirituality/ManKnowThyself/ManKnowThyself.html), Raphael Ornstein M.D. gives insight into a practical path to self-knowledge that is very accessible to the analytical Western mind, involving Qabbalah, practical magic and also the Tarot.
-The tarot cards are often seen as a mirror of what you are experiencing in your life, encouraging self-reflection and contemplation.
-They can be a powerful tool to our modern-day quest to “Know" or "Read" "ThySelf.”
+In his 1980 book, [*Man Know Thyself*](https://www.lightparty.com/Spirituality/ManKnowThyself/ManKnowThyself.html), Raphael Ornstein M.D. gives insight into a practical path to self-knowledge that is very accessible to the analytical Western mind, involving Qabbalah, practical magic and also the Tarot.
+The Tarot cards are often seen as a mirror of what you are experiencing in your life, encouraging self-reflection and contemplation.
+They can be a powerful tool to our modern-day quest to “Know" or "Read ThySelf.”

 ## "Ending"

 But why since the beginning of thought have we had the urge to "Know Thyself?"
 Might it be that within us lies an answer so powerful and life-changing, that it's difficult to imagine, let alone attempt to realise?
 As Terence McKenna put it graciously in his book *Food of the Gods*:
 *"We are completely unaware of the magical world of the shaman.
 It is quite simply stranger than we can suppose"*

-Let us try together to enter this magical world, while creating something meaningful in the bodily realm, along the way.
+Let us try together to enter this magical world, while creating something meaningful in the bodily realm along the way.
 What that might be?
 Think of an autonomous organisation for creators that is self sustaining/growing and managed without hierarchy by all its participants.
-How does this tie into Self Knowledge or something like Tarot?
+How does this tie into the quest to "Know Thyself" or something like Tarot?

 The answers can soon be found here.
-Meanwhile it's recommended to **read thy self**.
+Meanwhile it's recommended to **Read Thyself**.

 *“He who knows others is wise; he who knows himself is enlightened.”*
 ― Lao Tzu